JenniferShelton/dc_2016_04/lessons/03_searching_files.md

 utility for searching plain-text data sets for lines matching a string or regular expression.
 Let's give it a try!

-Suppose we want to see how many reads in our file have really bad, with 10 consecutive Ns
+Suppose we want to see how many reads in our file are really bad, with at least 10 consecutive Ns.
 Let's search for the string NNNNNNNNNN in file `SRR098026.fastq` in the `untrimmed_fastq` folder:

 ```bash